josephvoss/josephvoss.github.io/_posts/2017-12-16-Fire-Rescue-Robot.md

 The full report describing the robot in detail and the design methodology behind it is linked [here](/assets/img/ME_366J_Final-Report.pdf).
-Linked above are two images showing the operation of the robot from the client page and the robot itself in use.
+Linked above is a video showing the operation of the robot from the client page and the robot itself in use.
 The software used to control the robot is hosted on Github [here](https://github.com/josephvoss/ME-366J_Fire-Rescue/).